A virus can paralyse your computer – it will no longer function correctly and will have to be repaired. It is extremely annoying!

 Do you have private or important professional discussions via email or chat?
 Criminals may also be interested in this content!
 You should know that email is not a suitable means of sending confidential data – especially secret data.

 Cybercriminals will look into anything that can make them some money.
-Intangible goods, such as software licences, operating system keys or games licences – all easy to copy and resell – very much fall under this heading.
+Intangible goods, such as software licences, operating system keys or games licences – all easy to copy and resell – a lot of fall under this heading.

 Characters, objects and payment methods in video games, as well as high scores, can also be a lucrative source of income for cybercriminals.

 This is just as dangerous.
-Criminals can transform your computer into a web server that they go on to use to make illegal content available to others.
+Criminals can transform your computer into a web server to make illegal content available to others.
 The content may be:

 It is difficult, if not impossible, for non-specialists to tell if their computer is infected once the malware has been well written.
 But there are still some clues to watch out for: perhaps your computer is running slower than usual?
 Has your anti-virus software flagged something up?
 When searching on Google, do you get redirected to other search engines?
 Have your friends mentioned any strange emails or messages they have received from you?
 Has your email account or any social network profile been blocked because it is distributing spam?
 Does your webcam come on automatically?
 Does advertising appear within your operating system, independently of any websites visited?
 Does your computer suddenly freeze while updating software?
 These are just a few examples of strange behaviour which should alert you to the possibility that your computer may be infected.